Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

-Navigation: When viewing larger photograph image, click on photograph pointer at far left or right in the middle to advance, or return.
+Navigation: When viewing a larger photograph image, click on the photograph pointer at far right or left in the middle to advance or return.
 The final photograph has no additional advancing icon.

-Of 684 photographs and videos we took on this journey, we are sharing 213 with you.
+Of the 684 photographs and videos we took on this journey, we are sharing 207 with you.

 Day 1: Monday, September 17, 2018.
 New Berlin, Wisconsin to Ann Arbor, Michigan

-We planned on the 345 miles portion taking 5 hours 15 minutes without stopping, which of course we need a rest, even for a bathroom break.
+We planned on the 345 miles (555 kilometers) portion taking 5 hours 15 minutes without stopping, which of course, we need a rest, even for a bathroom break.
 We left at 8:15 am and arrived at 3:30 pm after passing through Wisconsin, Illinois, Indiana, and Michigan.
 We began in the central time zone and ended in the eastern time zone, gaining one hour.

-Near lunchtime, several large billboards advertising The Chocolate Garden in Coloma, Michigan attracted us.
+Near lunchtime, several large billboards advertising The Chocolate Garden in Coloma, Michigan, attracted us.
 Being on vacation, we took a mile detour off the interstate to what looked like a large home in the middle of a peach tree orchid.
-The “home” turned out to be a retail store with the production of small chocolates treats manufactured upstairs, and sales on the ground floor.
-The owner had been in business for 20 years and was closing down at the end of the month to rest, relax, and decide on next steps.
-Aside from a pair of chocolate truffles, Linda has a cup of chocolate mocha, and I had a cup of pure chocolate.
+The “home” turned out to be a retail store producing small chocolates treats manufactured upstairs and sales on the ground floor.
+The owner had been in business for 20 years and was closing down at the end of the month to rest, relax, and decide on the next steps.
+Aside from a pair of chocolate truffles, Linda had a cup of chocolate mocha, and I had a cup of pure chocolate.
 To say they were both rich and tasty is an understatement.
 The detour to break up the journey was worthwhile.

-The Marriott Hotel group consists of 30 different brands to satisfy all budgets from the ultra-wealthy executive to ordinary people, retirees like us.
-Our hotel in Ann Arbor, Michigan was at the affordable Fairfield Inn.
-This located next to the Courtyard, a bit more upscale for Marriott.
+The Marriott Hotel group consists of 30 different brands to satisfy all budgets, for ultra-wealthy executives to ordinary retirees like us.
+Our hotel in Ann Arbor, Michigan, was at the affordable Fairfield Inn.
+It is located next to the Courtyard, a bit more upscale for Marriott.
 Our hotel location consisted of a dozen competing hotels in close walking proximity.
 We dined at a nearby upscale Sheraton, another member of the Marriott group.
-We asked at our front desk for restaurant recommendations and provided us a map listing about 50 restaurants known as the “Main Road” area.
+We asked at our front desk for restaurant recommendations, and they provided us a map listing about 50 restaurants known as the “Main Road” area.
 So why so many hotels and restaurants?
 Ann Arbor is home to the University of Michigan, the Wolverines, with 46,000 students.
 There is a business need to house families during the many college activities.

-The journey from home to Ann Arbor was quite hair raising.
+The journey from home to Ann Arbor was quite a hair-raising.
 As is typical in the summer months, we face long stretches of road construction and reduced lanes.
-In 70 mile an hour speed zones you can expect to be motoring at 15 mph, or 80 mph as the road opens up and the stream of motorists drive like crazy making up for lost time.
-At spells, it felt like we were driving across numerous railway lines as the car’s suspension was pounded due to uneven road surfaces, while we dodged potholes.
-At other times, the road surface emitted loud noises from the corrugations, so much so, that Linda played her podcasts at maximum volume so that we could hear above the din of the road.
+In 70 mile an hour (113 km/hr) speed zones, you can expect to be motoring at 15 mph or 80 mph, as the road opens up, and the stream of motorists drive like crazy, making up for the lost time.
+At spells, it felt like we were going across numerous railway lines as the car’s suspension was pounded due to uneven road surfaces while we dodged potholes.
+At other times, the road surface emitted loud noises from the grooves, so much so that Linda played her podcasts at maximum volume so that we could hear above the din of the road.